albin-johansson/tactile/README.md

 through environment variables called `SDL2DIR`, `SDL2TTFDIR` and `SDL2IMAGEDIR`, respectively.
 For example, running `echo %SDL2DIR%` should result in something like `C:\dev\SDL2-2.0.16` being output.
 Then, put the runtime binaries (`.dll` files), in a folder called `bin` in the root directory of the repository.
-After you have done this, you also need to download the GLEW 2.2.0 DLL (`glew32.dll`), which should also be put in the `bin` directory.
+After you have done this, you will need to repeat this process for GLEW, where you define a `GLEWDIR` environment variable and copy the GLEW `.dll` to the `bin` directory.
 In addition to these dependencies, you'll need CMake and MSVC installed, the latter is achieved by simply installing Visual Studio.
 Ninja isn't actually required, but is highly recommended.

 ```cmd
 mkdir build && cd build